Mexico City Metro Line 1: History

 Authorities warned on 10 August 2020 that Line1 is in danger of a major fire due to an aging electrical system that is in need of major improvements.
 Lines 1, 2, and 3 report an average of 2.5 electrical failures daily.
 As a result, the line started undergo renovations that require its closure.
-The first closure was from Pantitlán to Salto de Agua stations starting on 11 July 2022 and it was expected to conclude in March 2023.
+The first closure was from Pantitlán to Salto de Agua stations, starting on 11 July 2022 with March 2023 being the expected completion date.
 The second closure was expected to start in March 2023 from Balderas to Observatorio stations and was expected to conclude in August 2023.
 During both periods, all railway elements will be replaced with modern material, the wiring will be replaced, damage due to leaks and cracks will be repaired, stations that are not yet modernized will be updated, and accessibility will be added to stations that lack it.

 In April 2023, Siemens Mobility claimed that they would install CBTC on Line 1.
 On October 29, 2023, the modernized section of Line 1 was inaugurated.
 Salto del Agua and Balderas stations was reopened on September 13, 2024.

 The second stage is expected to begin on 9 November 2023.

+Renovated Observatorio station showing the connection to the El Insurgente train.

 On November 16, 2025, the Observatorio - Chapultepec section of metro line 1 was reopened, thus completing its full modernization.
+The modernization, which included CBTC installation, is expected to increase capacity by 15%.